Divorce - What are the Rules?

 The answer was that there are no hard and fast rules.
 And this is certainly correct.
 Each marriage is different and although an equal division of all of the assets (including pensions as well as property) is a starting point, the division of matrimonial assets will depend very much on need.
-In short, the financial need for income and property of either spouse is more of a priority than the overall financial contribution made by either spouse.
+In short, the need for income and property of either spouse is more of a priority than the overall financial contribution made by either spouse or equalising assets.
 If there are dependent children, this is the most important aspect a court has to consider.

 The article went on to suggest that it would be best to reach an agreement and that mediation could be considered as an option.

-However, I believe it is very important for all people contemplating a Divorce to seek the advice of a Family Law specialist first, as each individual case turns on its own facts.
-There may be an issue that has been completely overlooked by the husband or the wife, for example one or other of the spouses ability to work, whether there are dependent children, disability and the ages of each party and their ability to provide for their own futures independently.
+However, I believe it is vital for all people contemplating a Divorce to seek the advice of a Family Law specialist first, as each individual case turns on its own facts.
+There may be an issue that has been completely overlooked by the husband or the wife, for example one or other of the spouses ability to work, disability and the ages of each party and their ability to provide for their own futures independently.

 Everyone wants to reach an amicable conclusion to their divorce, but having the knowledge of what a reasonable agreement would look like is a very important part of the process.